-Pupils/students who spend time in IEU are effectively isolated from their peers for the whole day, including break and lunchtimes.
-The internal exclusion is an opportunity for the student to reflect on his/her behaviour and demonstrate that he/she can conform to the school's values and expectations.
-Pupils/students will be set work by their class teachers and will be expected to complete it.
-Following an internal exclusion, the Key Stage Leader may invite parents/carers in for a meeting with the student to discuss their behaviour and agree targets for improvement.
+Learners who spend time in IEU are effectively isolated from their peers for the whole day, including break and lunchtimes.
+The internal exclusion is an opportunity for the learner to reflect on his/her behaviour and demonstrate that he/she can conform to the school's values and expectations.
+Learners will be set work by their class teachers and will be expected to complete it.
+Following an internal exclusion, the Key Stage Leader may invite parents/carers in for a meeting with the learner to discuss their behaviour and agree targets for improvement.